RubieLabs/Assets/README.md

 # Assets
-Assets used for repositories.
-This repository mostly contains icons but may also contain useful code snippets in later dates.
+Assets used for RubieLabs' repositories.
+This repository mainly contains icons but may also include useful code snippets at later dates.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)